 The court sentenced the soldiers to between 10 and 14 years in jail.
 The convicted soldiers also contested the verdict.
 They maintain their innocence.
 So, both sides appealed.
 We should also mention that, under South Sudanese law, cases involving civilian victims are supposed to be tried in civilian courts.
 This case wasn’t.

 This is where our story gets interesting.
 The court sent the paper case file, including the judgement, to the office of President Salva Kiir for confirmation.
 His office received it on September 6, 2018.
 It has gone missing ever since.
 Neither the President nor his government have explained its disappearance.
-This lost file is now being used as an excuse to hold up the appeal process.
+This missing file is now being used as an excuse to hold up the appeal process.
 As of today, this has been going on for a year.

 This story is not credible for three reasons.
 To begin with, no competent legal records department would send the original file to the president.
 They would send a notarized copy of the file.
 If the law required the original to be sent, records staff would make a notarized copy of the file for safekeeping.

-The documents in that lost case file can be recovered.
+The documents in that case file can be recovered.
 Signatures would be missing but they can be re-certified.
 Some documents might have been written by hand but usually that information gets transcribed.
 If not, the authors of those documents can be tracked down and told to resubmit them.
 In almost all cases, they will have a copy of what they wrote.

 A case in the village of Kubi has been going nowhere since February 2017.
 The government dismissed a multiple rape case in Bentiu from November 2018 as “false”.
 They simply disregarded the evidence from there.
 The government seems to be trying to avoid accountability for these incidents, and with good reason

-Justice can’t be denied because of a lost file.
+Justice can’t be denied because of a missing file.
 In his Report on Conflict Related Sexual Violence, the United Nations Secretary General wrote “I urge the Government of South Sudan to rigorously and expeditiously investigate all incidents of sexual violence and hold perpetrators accountable, regardless of rank.
 I further urge the Government to establish the Hybrid Court without delay, to provide comprehensive services to survivors, to extend services into remote locations and to grant full access to humanitarian organizations assisting victims and displaced civilians.”

 The Supreme Court of South Sudan must order that this file be produced.
 Otherwise, the court should order that it be reconstructed.
 If someone destroyed the file, they should be charged with obstruction of justice.
 If the president hid or destroyed the file, he should be impeached.
 We need to get to the bottom of this and learn what really happened.